 2) SET HEALTHY BOUNDARIES

 When you or someone else is acting out inappropriately, excuse yourself from the conversation.
 Leave the room, and let the other person know you’ll return within a certain time period - anywhere from 20 minutes to a day later.
 Then take a walk, take a nap, or wash some dishes.
 Get out of your head and let your mind relax until you're calm.

 3) TRANSFORM THE ENERGY

 Self-reflect.
 If you can’t come up with a good reason for your bad mood, try offering the “energy” of your mood to The Universe, Spirit, God, The Next Ten Exhales of your breath, or whatever “force” you might perceive as bigger or more powerful than you.
 See if you can notice the release of the stressful energy from your body and auric field, then focus inward to connect to your Essential Self.

 Now you know how to Stop an Argument!
 (Just in case you need to have it handy during the holidays!)

 I wish you a wonderful holiday filled with peace, acceptance, and no arguments!

 Get support in working with your Essential Self.
-Become a member of our monthly Heal Your Survival Energy Pattern membership community.
-There are four live support sessions each month on the topics of:
+Become a member of our monthly Somagetics Membership.
+Check out the Membership HERE.